kaizhu256/node-phantomjs-lite/README.md

 # build.sh
 # this shell script will run the build for this package
 shBuild() {
+    # this function will run the main build

     # init env
     export npm_config_mode_slimerjs=1 || return $?
     . node_modules/.bin/utility2 && shInit || return $?